plowsof/ccs-wip-list/readme.md

 rest assured that I (we) intend to
     - working relationship between endor/mj 'broken'
     - mj completes his parts of milestones 3 + 4 / declares endors parts as optional - so the project is now finished (to be confirmed)
+    - declares endors parts are optional are 'finishing' the project.
     - endor is publicly asked to share progrss to-date with all his milestones 20221115
 ## FUNDING ISSUE
 - [Haveno frontend development](https://ccs.getmonero.org/proposals/haveno-frontend.html)